randyrossi/bmc64/README.md

   * http://accentual.com/bmc64

 # Timing
-The machine config defaults to PAL 50hz for both HDMI and composite.
-You can change this (see below).
+The machine config provided defaults to PAL 50hz for HDMI.
+If you want to use composite out, you MUST change the machine_timing parameter in cmdline.txt to 'pal-composite'.
+Otherwise, you will have audio synchronization issues.
+You can change the machine to be NTSC if you want (see below).

 # FileSystem/Drives